Updated January 2023

 Q: WHERE WILL MY RECYCLING END UP?

-Curbside recycling collected in Rocky Mountain House will go to Capital Paper in Edmonton.
-This large-scale recycling facility also handles the products accepted in our curbside recycling program.
+Curbside recycling collected in Rocky Mountain House goes to the Cascades Recovery facility in Calgary.
+This large-scale recycling facility also handles residential recycling from the City of Calgary.

 Q: OK, I'M IN!
 WHAT CAN I PUT IN MY CURBSIDE RECYCLING BAG?

-Q: DO I HAVE TO USE A CLEAR BAG?
+Q: DO I HAVE TO USE A BAG?

 Q: WHAT ABOUT GLASS, BATTERIES OR OTHER RECYCLABLES?